a-p-f/SimpleModal/README.md

 Idea - with same-origin parent, window.parent holds the key prefix If x-origin, don't use a prefix - assume you're the topmost layer on this domain

+## TODO
+- more thorough `container` tests
+- more thorough focus blocking/restoring tests
+- ability to opt-out of tabindex/aria-hidden manipulation